-Fish Community IBIs.
-The health or biological integrity of fish communities in wadeable sized, hard bottomed Vermont streams shall be evaluated by one of two IBIs, the Cold Water IBI (CWIBI) or the Mixed Water IBI (MWIBI).
+Fish Community Indexes of Biotic Integrity (IBI)s.
+The health or biological integrity of fish communities in wadeable-sized, hard bottomed Vermont streams shall be evaluated by one of two IBIs, the Cold Water IBI (CWIBI) or the Mixed Water IBI (MWIBI).
 These two IBIs measure the extent of departure of the fish community from the natural condition.
 The CWIBI is used to assess the biological integrity of cold water, hard bottom streams that support two to four native species.
 The CWIBI is comprised of six metrics, with each metric having a possible score of 1.5 (Poor) to 7.5 (Excellent).
 The MWIBI is used to assess the biological integrity of both warm water and cold water, hard bottom streams that support five or more native fish species.
-The MWIBI is comprised of nine metrics, which each have a possible score of 1 (Poor) to 5 (Excellent).
+The MWIBI is comprised of nine metrics, which each haveing a possible score of 1 (Poor) to 5 (Excellent).
 In applying the two IBIs, each metric is scored and then summed to produce a final score.
 Final scores for both Vermont IBIs range from 9 (Poor) to 45 (Excellent).
 Assessment scores that are within 1-2 points of the next highest or next lowest rating may be placed into that next highest or lower level by the biologist.
 Extenuating factors that are considered in making these determinations may include metric values that show dramatically higher or lower values, the proportion of the community composed of nonnative fish species, and species dominance.

 Fish Community Sampling Methods.
 Both the CWIBI and MWIBI shall be used to assess data from wadeable streams.
-All fish are collected using one or more backpack electrofishers.
-A sample shall be taken of a section of a water that is representative of the habitat present in the overall stream reach in which the sample is to be taken.
+All fFish are collected using one or more backpack electrofishers.
+A sample shall be taken of from a section of a waterstream that is representative of the habitat present in the overall stream reach and shall be long enough to provide a reliable sample in which the sample is to be taken.
 The length of stream fished shall be great enough to provide a representative sub-sample of the overall stream reach.
 The minimum section length to be fished in wadeable streams shall be 75 meters regardless of width and increases with mean section width (Table A-7).
-When mean river widths exceed 12 meters, sampled area shall be reduced to the area from both banks out to approximately 4 meters.
+When mean river widths exceed 12 meters, sampled area shall be reduced to the area from both banks out to approximately 46 meters.
 An IBI shall be calculated from a single electrofishing run.
-Where density is a particular concern, two or three runs shall be conducted and a population estimate shall be calculated.
+Where density is a of particular concern, two or to three runs shall be conducted, and a population estimate shall be calculated; when second run catch density exceeds 50% of first run, a third run shall be performed.
 Individual fish captured during the electrofishing run shall be enumerated by species, and the count of deformities, fin erosion, and lesions or tumor anomalies shall be noted for each species.

 Table A-7.
-Minimum section lengths for sampling fish communities in wadeable Vermont streams by stream width.
+Minimum section lengths for sampling fish communities in wadeable Vermont streams by stream-based on wetted width.

-Stream Width (meters) 3.5 or less >3.5 - 5 >5 - 8 >8 -12 12+ 1

-Minimum Section

-Length Sampled 75 100 120 150 150-200
+Stream Mean Wetted Width (meters) ≤3.5 -or less ≥3.5≤5 > 5≤8 ≥8≤12 1 ≥12± 1 Minimum Section Length Sampled (meters) 75 100 120 150 150-200

-(meters)

-1 May include from banks out to 4 meters, shocked only.
+1 May include from banks out to 4-6 meters, shocked only.